 ghc 8 made error include some backtrace information.
 While it's really nice to have backtraces for unexpected exceptions in Haskell, it turns out that git-annex used error a lot with the intent of showing an error message to the user, and a backtrace clutters up such messages.
 So, bit the bullet and checked through every error in git-annex and made such ones not include a backtrace.

 Also, I've been considering what protocol to use between git-annex nodes when communicating over tor.
 One way would be to make it very similar to git-annex-shell, using rsync etc, and possibly reusing code from git-annex-shell.
 However, it can take a while to make a connection across the tor network, and that method seems to need a new connection for each file transfered etc. Also thought about using a http based protocol.
 The servant library is great for that, you get both http client and server implementations almost for free.
 Resuming interrupted transfers might complicate it, and the hidden service side would need to listen on a unix socket, instead of the regular http port.
 It might be worth it to use http for tor, if it could be reused for git-annex http servers not on the tor network.
-But, then I'd have to make the http server support git pull and push over http in a way that's compatable with how git uses http, including authentication.
+But, then I'd have to make the http server support git pull and push over http in a way that's compatible with how git uses http, including authentication.
 Which is a whole nother ball of complexity.
 So, I'm leaning instead to using a simple custom protocol something like:

 > AUTH $localuuid $token